Rotavirus Infection in Children

 - Less urine or fewer wet diapers

 The symptoms of rotavirus can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees a healthcare provider for a diagnosis.

 How is rotavirus diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
-He or she will give your child a physical exam.
+The provider will give your child a physical exam.
 Your child's stool may also be tested for the virus.

 How is rotavirus treated in a child?